-We have audited the financial statements of Ibadan Electricity Distribution Company Plc ('the Company'), which comprise the statement of financial position as at 31 December 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ibadan Electricity Distribution Company Plc ('the Company'), which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Ibadan Electricity Distribution Company Plc as at 31 December 2021, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board, the provisions of the Companies and Allied Matters Act, 2020 and in compliance with the Financial Reporting Council of Nigeria Act No. 6, 2011.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Ibadan Electricity Distribution Company PIc as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. the provisions of the Companies and Alied Matters Act.
+2020 and in compliance with the Financial Reporting Council of Nigeria (Amendment) Act, 2023.